Azure/azure-sdk/docs/cpp/implementation.md

 {% include requirement/MUST id="cpp-package-vcpkg" %} publish your package to [vcpkg](https://github.com/Microsoft/vcpkg), a C++ library manager supporting Windows, Linux, and MacOS.

-{% include requirement/SHOULD id="cpp-package-linux" %} publish libraries targeted to Linux to standard Linux package managers.

-> TODO: decide which Linux package managers to support plus which repositories we bless.

 > TODO:  Decide if we need to publish to GitHub Package Registry.
-If we do, then we likely want to do it across all languages.ß
+If we do, then we likely want to do it across all languages.

 ## Formatting